saebyulpark/Mel2word/README.md

 ### Mel2Word Representation

-Convert your MIDI melodies into Mel2Word representation using the provided Colab notebook.
-Examples and code snippets are available.
+Convert your MIDI melodies into Mel2Word representations.

 ### Mel2Word Dictionaries

 Tokenization requires a dictionary.
 You can either use pre-generated dictionaries or create your own based on your dataset.
-Examples and code for both scenarios are provided.
+Examples and codes for both scenarios are provided.

 ### Tokenization

-Tokenize your melody with the generated dictionary.
-Check the Colab notebook for detailed steps.
+Tokenize your melody with the Pre-train or generated dictionary.

 ## Contact